 Enteroviruses can cause a fever that comes on suddenly.
 Body temperatures may range from 101 to 104 °F. Enteroviruses can also cause mild respiratory symptoms, sore throat, headache, muscle aches and gastrointestinal issues like nausea or vomiting.

 “All age groups can be affected, but like most viral infections, enterovirus infections predominate in childhood,” says Pichichero.
-Adults may be protected from enterovirus infections if they’ve developed from previous exposures.
+Adults may be protected from enterovirus infections if they’ve developed Germ-fighting molecules made by the immune system. from previous exposures.
 But adults can still get sick if they encounter a new type of enterovirus.

 Less common enteroviruses can cause other symptoms.
 Some can lead to conjunctivitis, or pinkeye—a swelling of the outer layer of the eye and eyelid.
 Others can cause an illness with rash.
 In rare cases, enteroviruses can affect the heart or brain.